-Minimum Qualifications:10 + 2Duration of the Course:2 monthsNumber of Seats:Groups of 20

-Selection Criteria: Written test/ interview Fee: To be announced
+Minimum Qualifications: Duration of the Course: Number of Seats: Selection Criteria: Fee: 10 + 2 2 months Groups of 20 Written test/ interview To be announced

 COMPUTER APPLICATIONS FOR VISUALLY CHALLENGED STUDENTS

 The college offers a 4 months (16 weeks) certificate course in computer applications for visually challenged students, it covers basic concepts of computers operating systems, word processing, spread sheets, internet, ICT & professional skills.
 The course will be conducted in 'Amba Dalmia Resource Centre', a part of the college library.
 No fee will be charged for this course.